Picture of Mia Hill

 WhatsApp

-Fortunately, understanding the signs associated with these conditions can give you an idea of what’s causing it to itch to take action before the problem becomes more serious.
+Fortunately, understanding the signs associated with these conditions can give you an idea of what’s causing it to itch and to take action before the problem becomes more serious.
 Read on for some helpful tips about how to determine what’s making your pet rabbit scratch so you can get them relief as soon as possible!

 Why is my rabbit itching so much?

 In some cases, excessive itching could even be a sign of a more serious health condition.
 To help your bunny feel more comfortable, it’s important to identify the underlying cause of the itch and take steps to treat it.
+Mites are one of the most common parasites affecting rabbits and should be considered as a potential cause.**

 How much scratching is normal for a rabbit?